pudly/schmopera-hugo/content/articles/a-shining-violetta-in-washington.md

 ---
-title: A shining Violetta in Washington
+title: "A shining Violetta in Washington"
 ---

 I overheard a conversation as I approached the entrance to the Kennedy Center Opera House before Tuesday night's performance of [*La Traviata*](http://www.kennedy-center.org/calendar/event/OTOSA).
 "Yeah, I used to subscribe to the Met season but after a while I found it got repetitive," a man said to his friend, "but I always love Traviata."